rfrazier716/render_engine/README.md

 # render_engine
-A basic first person rendering engine used to self teach computer graphics.
+A basic rendering engine used to self teach computer graphics.